CodeURJC-DAW-2020-21/webapp14/README.md

 3. The dockerized app is already running due to the script, so on your web browser write https://localhost:8443
 4. When you want to stop the app just type on the command shell docker-compose down

-### Docker image construction documentation

 ### Members participation

 **Israel**

-- Completed tasks:in this phase I have been in charge of creating the necessary files to use the rest api with the users, and in turn generate the corresponding postman api
+- Completed tasks: In this phase I have been in charge of creating the necessary files to use the rest api with the users, and in turn generate the corresponding postman api.

 - 5 most significant commits: